 Finally, we merge the randomized SNP matrix with the two correlated variables to use as our xgboost input.
 The correlation between the continuous variable Y and discrete variable X is calculated, using Pearson’s method, prior to running the algorithm so we know what to expect of the xgboost output.
 The sensitivity of the algorithm becomes apparent when the two target variables are highly correlated with a coefficient of >= 0.6 [don’t have the exact number but roughly around that range].
 Statistical analyses are performed using CRAN’s core statistic package.

-Simulate SNP & tree associated phenotypes

-Verification using XGBoost
+Tools (R packages) & steps

+Identification of causal SNPs using xgboost

+What is xgboost algorithm with reference;

+your customized scripts to run xgboost (description in words & equations & then commands/scripts as supplemental material)

 Even after we reduce the dimension of our dataset, that is from 8,532 columns to 1,078 columns, the dataset still has too many features than observations.
 Based on this fact, it is impossible to implement regular regression methods on this dataset.
 Therefore, we decided to try machine learning techniques to see if they can produce some significant outcomes on this dataset.